zerodegress/RW-HPS/README.md

 ### **It is currently in KT rewriting status.
 Welcome to rewrite and submit pr**

 ## what is it?
 This is a server based on the Rusted Warfare .
-You can run it on any Linux device, just install Java
+You can run it on any device that can run Java 11
 ### What can it do
 You can do a lot of interesting things on this server
 It can do most of the things you can do in a normal game